Famous/famous-angular/docs/unstable/directive/faIndex/index.md

-This directive is used to specify the rendering order of elements inside of a ViewSequence-based component, such as @link api/directive/faScrollView faScrollView}
+This directive is used to specify the rendering order of elements inside of a ViewSequence-based component, such as <a href="../../../api/directive/faScrollView/">faScrollView</a>
-or @link api/directive/faGridLayout faGridLayout}.
+or <a href="../../../api/directive/faGridLayout/">faGridLayout</a>.
 As a special case, when elements are added to these controls using ng-repeat, they are automatically assigned the
 $index property exposed by ng-repeat.
 When adding elements manually (e.g. to a faScrollView but not using ng-repeat) or in a case where custom